 1, only the magnetometer is used for the z-axis orientation.

 imufilter System objects™ have more parameters that can allow the filters to more closely match specific hardware sensors.
 The environment of the sensor is also important to take into account.
 The

 GyroscopeDriftNoise are measurement noises.
 The sensors' datasheets help determine those values.

-LinearAccelerationDecayFactor govern the filter's response to linear (translational) acceleration.
+LinearAccelerationDecayFactor govern the response of the filter to linear (translational) acceleration.
 Shaking a device is a simple example of adding linear acceleration.

 Consider how an

 imufilter with a